We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Once you know what your plan covers, it’s time to find a therapist.
 To find a therapist, check out one or more of the following resources:

-- your insurance plan’s list of providers
+- your insurance plan’s list of mental health professionals

 - referrals from healthcare professionals, family, and friends

 - trustworthy online databases, such as the American Psychological Association’s Psychologist Locator or the American Association for Marriage and Family Therapy’s Therapist Locator

 - local options, including community mental health or behavioral health clinics, and other organizations such as colleges, advocacy groups, religious groups, and nonprofits